 This article features a patient that posted their $55K appendectomy surgery bill online, and it makes some very interesting points.
 The University of California San Francisco researchers set out to find out how much an appendectomy cost in California.
 The price varied from $1,529 to $182,955.
 The “recovery room” was over $7K for 2 hours.

-There is a looming crisis in access to care as noted in this article.
+There is a looming crisis in access to care.
 All of the numbers point the same way.
 More people are getting coverage.
 More doctors are retiring.
 Medicaid patients are already having trouble finding care.
 Medicare and work comp are next.
 Accessing care is huge concern for many of the payers I speak to.
 They know

 If you’re undergoing a surgery, would you rather go to a provider who takes their time on the surgery, or one who does the surgery well?
 Strange question right?
 You want someone that takes their time and does it well.
 Maybe not.
 This Forbes article is about a study done to compare the skill of doctors performing